 There are different shops in the city center and in the neighborhood:

 Roose Tweewielers: this shop is close to the city center (for those who arranged accommodation via APV; this is also close to the APV Campus).
 It is next to Domino’s pizza.
-The prices are high, but the quality and availability of the shop assistants are really nice;
+The prices are high, but the quality and availability of the shop assistants are really good;

 Rijwielshop Station Vlissingen: this shop is next to the train station.
-This shop is a bit further away far from the APV campus and the city center (about 40 minutes walking), the price is high but the quality of the bike is good.
+This shop is a bit further away from the APV campus and the city center (about 40 minutes walking), the price is high but the quality of the bike is good.

 Kringloop Vlissingen: this is a thrift shop and they have bikes.
-The shop is really close to HZ and sometimes they have occasionally cheap bikes.
+The shop is really close to HZ and sometimes they have cheap bikes.
 It is worthwhile to visit this shop first and look for a second hand bike.

 If you don’t want to spend a lot of money on your bike, you can search for a bike online:

 Get rid of it in Vlissingen: this is a Facebook group where you can have the possibility to buy bikes from other students who are leaving the city.
 The prices start from 50 euros (if you find a good bargain), but usually the prices are around 70 to 80 euros.
 This is also a good spot for buying second hand books by the way!